idontnow/installers-4-lutris/sanity-aikens-artifact/README.md

 If you have no music in the main menu/cutscenes, check if **directmusic** and **dmusic** are installed via **winetricks**.

 An optional FoV fix is available (for resolutions wider than 16:9 aspect ratio) here: https://community.pcgamingwiki.com/files/file/2862-sanity-aikens-artifact-fov-fix/

+**NOTE:** install.iss is an InstallShield setup component that allows to silently install the game in the background to a default directory.
+I followed this guide to generate mine: https://help.kaseya.com/webhelp/en-us/5020000/index.htm?toc.htm?685.htm It is technically not required, and you may install your game with a custom one or without it at all if you wish.
+If you do decide to deviate, be mindful that the default game paths need to be adjusted accordingly in your Lutris settings!